Würzburg witch trials: Accounts

 P. S. -- Though there are many wonderful and terrible things happening, it is beyond doubt that, at a place called the Fraw-Rengberg, the Devil in person, with eight thousand of his followers, held an assembly and celebrated mass before them all, administering to his audience (that is, the witches) turnip-rinds and parings in place of the Holy Eucharist.
 There took place not only foul but most horrible and hideous blasphemies, whereof I shudder to write.
 It is also true that they all vowed not to be enrolled in the Book of Life, but all agreed to be inscribed by a notary who is well known to me and my colleagues.
 We hope, too, that the book in which they are enrolled will yet be found, and there is no little search being made for it.

+Historian Robert Meier argues that the unnamed nineteen-year-old maiden described in this account likely refers to Barbara Göbel, who appears in the execution list as "Das Göbel Babelin", "the most beautiful maiden in Würzburg".

 Friedrich Spee

 A Jesuit, Friedrich Spee, was more radically converted by his experience as a confessor of witches in the great persecution at Würzburg.
 That experience, which turned his hair prematurely white, convinced him that all confessions were worthless, being based solely on torture, and that not a single person whom he had led to the stake had been guilty.
-Since he could not utter his thoughts otherwise — for, as he wrote, he dreaded the fate of Tanner — he wrote a book which he intended to circulate in manuscript, anonymously.
+He wrote a book which he intended to circulate in manuscript, anonymously.
 However, a friend secretly conveyed it to the Protestant city of Hameln, where it was printed in 1631 under the title Cautio Criminalis.